 By double-reed harmonica we mean those diatonics that use two reeds for each note.
 These pairs of reeds are either tuned an octave apart, giving a full organ-like sound, or they are tremolo-tuned, meaning that one reed is slightly higher in pitch than the other, giving a wavering shimmering effect.
 They are tuned diatonically, but it can sometimes be a little difficult for a beginner to make out the precise note layout of these harps.

-Probably the most common layout for the double reed harps is the Weiner or Viennese system.
-Examples of this type of harp in tremolo tuning would be the Hohner Goliath and the various Echo models, Hering Vencedora and Seductora series, the Seydel Mountain Harp and Shanty 32 (but not the Shanty 40 and 48) tremolo harps and Club octave harps.
+The most common form of the double reed harps is the Wiener or Viennese system.
+Examples of this type of harp in tremolo tuning would be the Hohner Golden Melody tremolo and the various Echo models, the Seydel Sailor Steel and numerous discontinued models that are still to be found for sale.
 They come in a wide range of sizes, but all of them have two rows of square holes, each containing a single reed.
 Some models are two-sided, with a different key on each side - these are called "Wender" models.
-There are also octave harps with the same layout, these include the various Hohner Comet models, the Hering Sonhadora and Serenata series, etc. They are also commonly available as two-sided models and they often feature a curved playing surface.
-Both these harps use a similar arrangement of notes, drawn from this extended pattern, given here in the key of C:
+There are also octave harps with the same layout, these include the various Hohner Comet models and the Seydel Club Steel.
+They are also commonly available as two-sided models and they often (but not always) feature a curved playing surface.
+Both the tremolo and the octave versions of these harps use a similar arrangement of notes to the Richter and Knittlinger System harmonicas, drawn from this extended pattern, given here in the key of C (the down arrows indicate blow notes, the up arrows indicate draw):

-Both or these harps are (or at least they were) available as a twin pack, including one harmonica in the key of C and one in the key of C#.
+Huang used to make the Musette and Cathedral Concert harmonicas, which were solo tuned tremolo and octave harps.
+Both of these harps were available as a twin pack, including one harmonica in the key of C and one in the key of C#.
 By holding the two harps one above the other, the pair of harps could be used much like a chromatic harmonica.
 This style of playing has been developed to a fine art in the Far East (see this page for more about this technique).
-Solo tuning is also used on the Tombo 3624 tremolo and on the recently introduced Hohner Tremolo Soloist and Seydel Fanfare.
-The Tremolo Soloist is a variation of Hohner's venerable double sided Echo, this one having two octaves of solo tuning on each side, one side in C the other in G. The Seydel Fanfare is essentially a three octave chromatic harmonica with the slide removed and the C# set of reeds tuned down so that they are a fraction above the C reeds.
+Solo tuning is also used on the Tombo 3624 tremolo and on the recently discontinued Hohner Tremolo Soloist and the Seydel Fanfare.
+The Tremolo Soloist was a variation of Hohner's venerable double sided Echo, this one having two octaves of solo tuning on each side, one side in C the other in G. The Seydel Fanfare is essentially a three octave chromatic harmonica with the slide removed and the C# set of reeds tuned down so that they are a fraction above the C reeds.

-Speaking of the Far East, there is one last variation of tremolo harp layout that is very common in Asia and becoming more popular in the West.
-Some (but not all) of the Hohner Weekender models and the new Hohner Tremolo Deluxe use this arrangement, as do various tremolo harps made by Yamaha, Suzuki, Tombo and many of the Chinese clones of these harps.
-It is often called "scale tuning" (presumably because the lower octave is designed to play a complete diatonic scale, rather than a pair of chords) and in its commonest form it has two rows of 21 holes, with 10 blow notes and 11 draw notes.
+There is another variation of the tremolo harmonica that has long been the commonest layout in Asia and over the past few years has become very common in the West.
+The Hohner Ocean Star and Big Valley models and Seydel's Skydiver use this arrangement, as do various tremolo models made by Yamaha, Suzuki, Tombo and most Chinese made tremolo harps.
+It is often called "scale tuning" (presumably because the lower octave is designed to play a complete diatonic scale, rather than a pair of chords) and in its commonest form it has 42 reeds in two rows of 21 holes, with 10 blow notes and 11 draw notes.
 In the key of C, it look like this:

 As you can see, this is similar to a three octave solo tuning layout, minus the duplicates of the tonic note.
+The Asian-style 21 double hole tremolo is a little more consistent than the Western-style tuning, with the lowest blow reeds always sounding the key note of the harmonica (note that the lowest blow reeds are in the second pair of holes, the first pair of holes being fitted with draw reeds).
 Tombo make a 44 reed/22 note version of this layout (model number 1722) which adds a draw B at the upper end.
 Several other manufacturers produce a 48 reed/24 note version which adds a draw B and a blow E at the upper end and a blow G at the lower end:

 Tombo makes a 60 reed/30 note version (model #3330) which extends the layout over more than four octaves and other manufacturers offer shorter versions which omit notes from either end.
 Of course, these are also available in keys other than C, as well as being often available in harmonic minor tuning.
 Here is an example of a 48 reed/24 note Asian tremolo in Am:

 Just to confuse matters, some harmonicas combine elements from different tunings.
-For example, several of the larger Seydel tremolo harps and some of those made by Seydel for other companies such as Weltmeister, use one or two complete octaves of solo tuning and add additional notes to the upper and/or lower range of the harp in a way that does not strictly conform to the solo tuned layout.
+For example, several of the older Seydel tremolo harps used one or two complete octaves of solo tuning and add additional notes to the upper and/or lower range of the harp in a way that does not strictly conform to the solo tuned layout.
 So although I hope this article has given you some useful advice, perhaps the only way to be truly certain of the layout of your double reed harmonica is to check each note against a piano, or electronic tuner.

 As regards fine tuning, as a sweeping generalisation, Asian tremolo harps tend to be tuned higher in pitch (often at A=445, or above) than Western-made models.
 They are also usually tuned in equal temperament, whereas Western-made harps tend towards just intonation.
 Also, the Western tremolo harps often have less tremolo than Asian ones - ie. the difference in pitch between each reed of the pair, is greater, producing an more intense "beating" effect.